 Here’s how to stay awake while driving

 Not getting enough sleep before setting off on a road trip or daily commute can be more dangerous than you think.
-At least one in five fatal motor vehicle accidents involves lethargic driving, U.S. traffic safety experts say.
+Nearly 800 people died in drowsy driving crashes in 2017, according to the National Highway Traffic Safety Administration.
 Therefore, it is crucial that you recognize when you’re nodding off behind the wheel.

 Drowsy driving can certainly elevate the risk of a crash.
 In fact, it can be considered a form of distracted driving.
 Similarly to distracted driving, driving when overly tired causes your mental resources to be focused on things other than the road.